Run fastp on the raw fastq files

 Treatment3

-It is important to name the results files with *.fastp.{json|html}
+It is important to name the results files with *.fastp.{json|html} so that multiqc can recognize the extensions and combine the results automatically.

 Alignment and Quantification